 Responsible turkey care means being able to fully understand and perform safe handling and healthcare techniques, as well as being able to react rapidly and effectively in the event of an emergency.
 Anyone who is in charge of regularly providing care to turkeys should be taught the following techniques from a compassionate turkey care expert or a qualified veterinarian.

-- Performing a turkey health examination: All of the turkeys in your care need to be regularly examined from their head to their toes in order to catch any health problems early on for successful treatment.
+- Performing a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. health examination: All of the turkeys in your care need to be regularly examined from their head to their toes in order to catch any health problems early on for successful treatment.
 An expert or veterinarian can give you hands-on training so you can give examinations quickly, efficiently, and with the least stress possible for the turkey.

 - Picking up, holding, carrying, and setting down a turkey: Although this technique is relatively simple to learn compared to other turkey care techniques, there are many nuances that an expert must demonstrate for you in order to prevent potentially serious health consequences from mishandling.
 Certain individual turkeys may require unique handling techniques, due to their breed, personality, or health status.

-- Understanding the safe range of joint motions in turkeys: When performing health examinations on turkeys, it’s important to check their wing, leg, and foot flexibility and check for signs of pain, infection, inflammation, or arthritis.
+- Understanding the safe range of joint motions in Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource.: When performing health examinations on turkeys, it’s important to check their wing, leg, and foot flexibility and check for signs of pain, infection, inflammation, or arthritis.
 You must have an expert demonstrate for you how to check the range of motion in their bodies without causing injury and teach you what a healthy turkey looks and feels like.
 This way, you can be the best advocate possible for them if something feels or looks amiss.

-- Evaluating a turkey’s crop: Crop problems such as impaction are unfortunately common in turkeys and can cause death if left unmanaged.
+- Evaluating a turkey’s A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration.: Crop problems such as impaction are unfortunately common in turkeys and can cause death if left unmanaged.
 For this reason, you must learn how to evaluate a turkey’s crop, and quickly discern between how a full or empty crop typically feels in order to sound the alarm if something’s wrong.
 A turkey’s crop may be more difficult to find than a chicken’s at first.